teja137/vit_online_mca_2024/README.md

     - `/Operating Systems/`
     - `/Python Programming/`

-**Each subject folder contains:**
+Each subject folder contains the following files:

 - `topics.md` - List of important topics for the subject.
 - `questions.md` - Practice questions to help you prepare.

-## 🤓 How to Navigate the Repository
+## 🔍 How to Navigate the Repository

 1. **Navigate to the Semester Folder**
-   Start by navigating to the **semester** folder where all the subjects for that semester are stored.
+   Start by opening the **semester** folder where all the subjects for that semester are stored.

 2. **Select the Subject**
-   Once inside the **semester** folder, choose the subject you want to study.
+   Inside the **semester** folder, choose the subject you want to study.
 For example:
    - **Data Structures and Algorithms**: `/Semester-1/Data Structures and Algorithms/`
    - **Discrete Mathematical Structures**: `/Semester-1/Discrete Mathematical Structures/`

 3. **Study Topics**
    Open the **`topics.md`** file within the chosen subject folder to view a list of important topics.
-These topics are selected based on the syllabus and exam pattern, making them essential to focus on.
+These topics are selected based on the syllabus and exam pattern, making them essential for your preparation.

 4. **Practice with Questions**
    After reviewing the topics, open the **`questions.md`** file to find a set of practice questions for that subject.
 These questions will help you test your understanding and prepare for the exams.

 ## 📘 Subjects Overview

-📚 Semester-1: Subject Ranking by Difficulty & Importance
+**Semester-1: Subject Ranking by Difficulty & Importance**

 1. **Data Structures and Algorithms (DSA)**
 2. **Discrete Mathematical Structures (DMS)**